Ouroborosi/spring-cloud-examples/application-client-consumer-ribbon-java-config/README.md

 ```

 ### Beware!!!
-The customizing configuration must be a @Configuration class, but take care that it is not in a @ComponentScan for the main application context.
+Do not add @Configuration on customizing configuration class.
+It shouldn't be scanned through the component scan.
+Otherwise, the configuration would apply to all microservices' client instead the specific client.
 ```java
 // This package is not under the application context scan package package application.client.config;